PatrikRaffeiner/masterThesis/README.md

 - Interpolation of of Ux, Uy, and p from an unstructured mesh into structured grid with recess of the primitive shape

-- Generation of data input "dataY" to match the 2st input of the DeepCFD network:
+- Generation of data input "dataY" to match the 2st input of the DeepCFD network

+The above steps were created to be independent from the generation of other primitives.
+This allowed to use multiprocessing and therefore to better utilize the capabilities of the HCP3.